loglib/loglib/README.md

 }
 ```

-> IMPORTANT: By default the tracker will send data to the loglib server at the current url on route `/api/loglib` if you need to change that you can put the url in the config or pass LOGLIB_URL in your environment variables.
+> IMPORTANT: By default the tracker will send data to the loglib server at the current url on route `/api/loglib` if you need to change that you can put LOGLIB_URL in your environment variables with the full path.

 ### Other Methods